lbastigk/Nebulite/doc/Commands.md

 #### `add-clock`

 ```
-Show available commands and their descriptions

-Help for function 'add-clock':

 Adds a clock with specified interval (ms) to the global clock system
 ```

 #### `always`

 ```
-Show available commands and their descriptions

-Help for function 'always':

 Attach a command to the always-taskqueue that is executed on each tick.

 Usage: always <command>